bunkerity/bunkerweb/docs/security-tuning.md

 - **3** : The version [v3.3.5](https://github.com/coreruleset/coreruleset/releases/tag/v3.3.5) of the OWASP Core Rule Set (***default***)
 - **4** : The version [v4.2.0](https://github.com/coreruleset/coreruleset/releases/tag/v4.2.0) of the OWASP Core Rule Set
+- **nightly** : The latest [nightly](https://github.com/coreruleset/coreruleset/releases/tag/nightly) build of the OWASP Core Rule Set which is updated every day

+!!! example "OWASP Core Rule Set's nightly build"
+    The nightly build of the OWASP Core Rule Set is updated every day and contains the latest rules.
+It is recommended to use it in a staging environment before using it in production.

 ### Custom configurations